-- Check the identity of the pupil. - Check that consent has been gained from parents for the medication to be administered.
-Consent can be checked on PASS system. - Ask their age - Ask if they have had any of the same medication within the last 24 hours.
+- Check the identity of the pupil. - Check that consent has been gained from parents for the medication to be administered on School Base. - Ask their age - Ask if they have had any of the same medication within the last 24 hours.
 This should be checked with a call to the parents if there is any doubt.
-The medicine should be given depending on this answer.

-- Always check the label on the medication for dosage instructions and ensure the medication is in date. - A medication given at school form should be sent home with the child.
-This form is vitally important as it states what medicine the child has had, what amount and at what time. - All details of non-prescribed medication given to pupils must be recorded in the Record of medication given folder, and in the school's PASS computer system along with the details about the child and reasons for giving the medication.
+The medicine should be given depending on this answer. - Always check the label on the medication for dosage instructions and ensure the medication is in date. - All details of non-prescribed medication given to pupils must be recorded in the Record of medication given folder, and in the Treatment section of School Base, along with the details about the child and reasons for giving the medication. - Parents should be informed of the time medication is given information of the specific medication, strength of medicine, dosage to be administered and times to be given.